 Factor 2: The Nature of the Copyrighted Work

-The second factor determines how creative the original copyrighted work is.
-The more creative a copyrighted work is the more likely there will be a finding of fair use, but when the work is a factual work it favors a fair use finding.
+The second factor considers the nature of the underlying work, specifically whether it is more creative or more factual.
+Use of a more creative or imaginative underlying work is less likely to support a claim of fair use, while use of a factual work would be more likely to support a fair use claim.
 This factor also looks at the publication status of the copyrighted work.
 When the copyrighted work is unpublished the use is less likely to be a fair use.

 Factor 3: The Amount Used